Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

 The revision was made to revise "contents that may cause misunderstanding" for medical professionals and to make the contents "more accurately conveyed" to them.

-The main changes are as follows: "Clarification of the concept when preparing product information summaries," "Changes to more accurately inform healthcare professionals about clinical trials," "Partial changes when citing diagnostic and treatment guidelines prepared by academic societies as sources to promote proper use," "Partial exclusion of daily activity and quality of life from reference information," and "Changes to the content of the review committee report to make it better known to healthcare professionals.
+The main changes are as follows: "Clarification of the concept when preparing product information summaries," "Changes to more accurately inform healthcare professionals about clinical trials," "Partial changes when citing diagnostic and treatment guidelines prepared by academic societies and others as sources for promoting proper use," "Partial exclusion of daily activity and QOL from reference information," and "Changes to the content of the review board report to make it better known to healthcare professionals.
 The revisions include the following: "Partial exclusion of the reference information on daily activity and QOL"; and "Changes and improvements to the information that has been made known in the review committee reports.

 Mr. Masahiko Kimura, Member